 Born in Boston on January 6, 1811, Sumner graduated from Harvard Law School in 1833.
 Elected to the United States Senate in 1852, he served for more than 20 years.
 During the pre-war years, Sumner fought hard for abolition.
 He spoke out against proposals such as the Missouri Compromise, which kept the North and South at peace but allowed slavery to spread.

 Sumner's opposition to the Kansas-Nebraska Act nearly killed him.
 In a Senate speech in May 1856, he blasted the bill.
 Sumner accused the bill's authors, Senators Andrew P. Butler and Stephen A. Douglas, of supporting slavery.
-Two days, later, South Carolina Congressman Preston S. Brooks, the nephew of Senator Douglas, attacked Sumner in the Senate and beat him severely with a cane.
+Two days, later, South Carolina Congressman Preston S. Brooks, the nephew of Andrew Butler, attacked Sumner in the Senate and beat him severely with a cane.
 It took Sumner almost three years to recover from the beating.

 After the Civil War, Grant, President Andrew Johnson, and others believed the wounds of war could be healed best by treating the South leniently.
 But Sumner belonged to a group called the Radical Republicans, who thought the South should be punished.
 Sumner proposed forcing Southern states to guarantee voting rights to African Americans before being readmitted to the Union, but could not gain enough support for his plan.